 was on the 1960 OK City Sectional Chart (courtesy of Chris Kennedy).

-It listed it as the "Northeast 63rd Street" Airport, and described it as having a single 2,700' turf runway.
+It described "Northeast 63rd Street" Airport as having a single 2,700' turf runway.

 and listed the operator as Expressway Junction Airport.